-Thouria is among the few cities which managed to thrive and become important centers all by themselves in the wider region, despite being under the shadow of nearby super-powers (in this case Sparta).
+Thouria is among the few cities which managed to thrive and become important independent centers in the wider region despite being under the shadow of nearby super-powers (in this case Sparta).

 Despite its successes, and although it was mentioned frequently in ancient texts, the remains of Thouria were only discovered in the first decade of the 21th century.